Kunstmaan/KunstmaanBundlesCMS/UPGRADE-5.8.md

 parameters:
   kunstmaan_admin.user_class: Kunstmaan\Rest\CoreBundle\Entity\RestUser
   ```
-If you enable our custom login implentation you will also have to update your security.yaml to use our new routes.
+If you enable our custom login implementation you will also have to update your security.yaml to use our new routes.
 Upon changing these 2 things you are now not using anything from the FosUserBundle anymore.

 ```
 security: